San Diego DMV Hearing & License Suspension Attorneys

 To prove that the suspension or revocation of your license was not justified, it is necessary to establish certain facts.
 These may include that the initial police stop was illegal and violated your rights, that the breath testing was administered incorrectly and the results are likely to be inaccurate, or that there were other errors in procedure.
 At our firm, we know the process of challenging license suspension intimately, and what to do to help you fight to retain your right to drive.

-Winning a DMV hearing is difficult.
+Winning a DMV hearing in Vista or San Diego is difficult.
 Only a very small percentage of cases tried in a DMV hearing actually win.
 Often the prosecutor in a DMV hearing is the same person who will decide on the penalties resulting from the case.
 The courts and the DMV have separate powers over a person’s driver’s license.
 Even when a case is lost in a DMV hearing, an individual can still go to a higher court and try to get his license back.
 If he wins his case in court, the DMV’s decision is rendered null and void.
 This is often a person’s best chance at winning his license back after a DMV suspension.

 It is important to note that if the person charged with a DUI refused to provide a roadside test, the higher courts cannot do anything about a license suspension and it will be solely at the discretion of the DMV.
 An officer can claim that a person refused to provide a breath test even when that person tried blowing into the machine but it somehow failed.
-In these cases, it is essential to hire a criminal defense attorney to help prove that you tried to take the test, but that something in the design or administration of the test failed.
+In these cases, it is essential to hire a San Diego criminal defense attorney to help prove that you tried to take the test, but that something in the design or administration of the test failed.
 Most of the time, an officer simply becomes impatient if a person does not blow hard enough the first time and will not allow him or her to take the test again.

 However, even when a person has his license suspended by the DMV, there is still hope that he will be able to drive under certain circumstances with a restricted license (if there was no test refusal).
 A criminal defense attorney is your best bet at being granted these rights, and the more DUI offenses a person has on record will greatly impact whether or not he is eligible for a restricted license.